Jennifer Ann Barlow

 Training, qualifications & experience

 I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and abide by their code of ethics.
-I carry full public liability insurance and have a current Disclosure and Barring Certificate (DBS - previously called CRB check).
+I carry full public liability insurance.

 Along with my private practice I work in a service for women (long term therapy) and in a drugs and alcohol recovery service (short term therapy).
 In the latter, although addiction may be the presenting problem, working with the underlying issues can be a fundamental aid to recovery.